brian-stoker/stoked/packages/cli/test/COVERAGE.md

 The following commands are available:

-- `pnpm test:unit:cov` - Run unit tests and generate coverage in `test/coverage/unit/`
+- `pnpm test:unit` - Run unit tests and generate coverage in `test/coverage/unit/`
 - `pnpm test:integration:cov` - Run integration tests and generate coverage in `test/coverage/integration/`
-- `pnpm test:e2e:cov` - Run e2e tests and generate reports in `test/playwright-report/`
+- `pnpm test:e2e:cov` - Run e2e tests and generate reports in `test/e2e-coverage/`
 - `pnpm test:cov:gen` - Run all test coverage commands and provide paths to reports
 - `pnpm test:cov:combined` - Run all tests and copy reports to a unified `test/reports/` directory
 - `pnpm test:cov` - Run combined coverage and start a server to view all reports